Erica lowryensis Bolus

 Derivation of name and historical aspects

 Erica lowryensis is part of section Melastemon.
 Melas is the Greek word meaning black, and stemon means stamens.
 This refers to the black stamens of some of the 14 species found in this section.
 Erica is derived from the Greek word ereike meaning break.
 It is believed that an infusion of certain ericas helps break kidney stones.
 Erica lowryensis is named after Sir Lowry's Pass where the type was collected.
-The type is the element on which the name of the plant is based and this is usually a dried herbarium specimen.
+The type is the specimen on which the name of the plant is based and this is usually a dried herbarium specimen.

 Growing Erica lowryensis